An Awfully Big Adventure: Soundtrack

-Release
+Reception

 Box office

 The film did not perform well at the box office, grossing only $593,350 in the United Kingdom and $258,195 in the United States.
 It grossed $2 million worldwide.
-However, Georgina Cates received a London Film Critics Circle Award nomination for Best Actress of the Year and Mike Newell was nominated for a Crystal Globe Award for Best Director at the Karlovy Vary International Film Festival.

-Critical reception
+Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 40% based on 15 reviews, with an average rating of 5.3/10.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 40% based on 15 reviews, with an average rating of 4.5/10.

 Although Rickman and Grant were unanimously praised, many were indifferent to the film's bleak, subtle humor and episodic structure.
-Lisa Schwartzenbaum of Entertainment Weekly wrote that "Rickman... is the most interesting thing going in this unwieldy muddle...
+Lisa Schwarzbaum of Entertainment Weekly wrote that "Rickman... is the most interesting thing going in this unwieldy muddle...
 There's a creepy allure to O'Hara, and it is his energy that moves the story along to its unsettling surprise ending."
 Edward Guthmann of the San Francisco Chronicle wrote, "This isn't a sentimental slice of British eccentricity, or a gentle glance at amateur theatricals and the oddballs who inhabit them...
 Instead, it's a sour, unpleasant experience that gives us every reason not to become involved.
 Newell, who directed Four Weddings with such a light touch and such fondness, leaves the impression here that he doesn't like his characters and doesn't mind if we don't, either."

 Janet Maslin of The New York Times, however, felt that it captured "Mr. Grant as the clever, versatile character actor he was then becoming, rather than the international dreamboat he is today... [the film] isn't overly concerned with making its stars look good.
 Mr. Grant wears a monocle, has nicotine-stained fingers and appears in one scene looking dissolute and vomit-stained...
 As it turns out, a public relations blackout is only the least of this admirable film's problems.
 Its Liverpool accents are thickly impenetrable.
 And Ms. Bainbridge's book is elliptical to begin with, which guarantees that some of its fine points will be lost in translation.
 Mr. Newell directs his actors beautifully, but the screenplay by Charles Wood echoes Ms. Bainbridge in letting important information fly by obliquely.
 So listen closely.
 This is a dark, eccentric film that both requires and rewards keen attention."

 Similarly, Joel Pearce of DVD Verdict commented that "An Awfully Big Adventure is disappointing, but not because it's a bad movie...
 In fact, it's a good movie that's been the victim of extremely bad marketing...
 Hugh Grant is at his sleazy, sardonic best...
 Some elements of the film are too subtle, so it takes a while to figure out what's really going on."

 Alan Rickman later said that he felt the film suffered comparisons to Four Weddings and a Funeral.

+Hugh Grant later stated he wished that movie were more successful as it could have allowed him to play a wider range of roles earlier in his career.